-Our board has determined that each of William M. Beasley, George H. Booth, II, Frank B. Brooks, Hollis C. Cheek, John M. Creekmore, Albert J. Dale, III, Jill V. Deer, Marshall H. Dickerson, John T. Foy, Richard L. Heyer, Jr., Neal A. Holland, Jr., Jack C. Johnson, J. Niles McNeel, Theodore S. Moll and Michael D. Shmerling is an "independent director" as defined under Rule 5605(a)(2) of the Nasdaq Marketplace Rules.
+Our board has determined that each of William M. Beasley, George H. Booth, II, Frank B. Brooks, Hollis C. Cheek, John M. Creekmore, Albert J. Dale, III, Jill V. Deer, Marshall H. Dickerson, John T. Foy, Richard L. Heyer, Jr., Neal A. Holland, Jr., J. Niles McNeel and Michael D. Shmerling is an "independent director" as defined under Rule 5605(a)(2) of the Nasdaq Marketplace Rules.
 Being Renasant employees, Mr. McGraw and Mr. Hart are not independent under the Nasdaq Marketplace Rules, nor is Mr. Potts independent.
+Finally, each of Jack C. Johnson and Theodore S. Moll, each of whom will retire from the board effective as of the 2015 Annual Meeting of Shareholders, is an "independent director."

 The board considered the relationships between our directors and Renasant or the Bank when determining each director's status as an "independent director" under Rule 5605(a)(2) of the Nasdaq Marketplace Rules.
-In addition to the relationships listed below under the questions "Are directors and officers indebted to the Bank?" and "Are there any other related party transactions?" the board considered the following relationships:
+In addition to the relationships listed below under the questions "Are directors and officers indebted to the Bank?" and "Are there any other related person transactions?" the board considered the following relationships:

-- We and the Bank employ Phelps Dunbar LLP, a law firm of which William M. Beasley is a partner, to provide advice in various legal areas, including employee benefits and general corporate and securities law. - The Bank employs McNeel and Ballard, a law firm of which J. Niles McNeel is a partner, as local counsel for its community bank at Louisville, Mississippi.
+We and the Bank employ Phelps Dunbar LLP, a law firm of which William M. Beasley is a partner, to provide advice in various legal areas, including employee benefits and general corporate and securities law.